apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< paragraph class="language-py" >}}
 For some DoFns you may be able to provide both a batched and an element-wise implementation of your desired logic.
-You can do this, by simply defining both `process` and `process_batch`:
+You can do this by simply defining both `process` and `process_batch`:
 {{< /paragraph >}}